Introduction

 - keeping contact details (name, address and telephone number) for the manager on display in the HMO

-Where a landlord does not follow the HMO Management Regulations then the Council will consider prosecution or issue a civil penalty notice of up to £30,000 per offence.
+Where a landlord does not follow the HMO Management Regulations, the council will consider prosecution or issue a civil penalty notice of up to £30,000 per offence.

 Hazards: